 Cuba and the U.S have a complicated political past, which has resulted in confusing travel restrictions for Americans wanting to travel to the country.
 It is still possible for people to travel from America to Cuba under a list of authorised categories which can be found online, and the process is not as complicated as you may think.

 Cuba is a wonderful place to visit on holiday, and the risk of bad weather should not deter you from wanting to come to the island and experience all that it has to offer.
-As long as you pack both your swimsuit and a waterproof, you’ll be ready for anything that an adventure to Cuba in August might throw at you.
+As long as you pack both your swimsuit and a waterproof, you’ll be ready for anything that an adventure whilst visiting Cuba in August might throw at you.